sanskritim05/clinical-note-simplifier/README.md

 ### 4️⃣ Configure Environment Variables

-Create a `.env` file in the project root:
+Update the `.env.example` file in the project root and rename it to .env:

 ```env
 GROQ_API_KEY=your_api_key_here